 1952 136,537 (Time)

 1990 (Jan-Jun) 32,297 ABC

 * Figures from Altick, R.: Punch: The Lively Youth of a British Institution, Ohio State State University Press, Columbus, 1997

 The Victorianist An excellent resource for all things Victorian: "The People, Places, Events and Customs" featuring a detailed concise history of Punch.

-Animator Uli Meyer's brilliant work on Ronald Searle's "St. Trinian's" with Ronald's approval can be seen in the clip below.
+Uli Meyer's brilliant work on Ronald Searle's "St. Trinian's" (with Ronald's approval) below.
 Uli Meyer's website.